Health and Vitality in the Workplace

 Such a PME seems like a major expense, but it can bring you and your employees considerable benefits.
 A PME that is performed and followed up on satisfactorily leads to healthy and vital employees, less absence and, as a result, lower absence costs.
 You can compare the health check with an MOT.
 For cars, it goes without saying to check periodically whether everything is still working properly.

 A PME is proof that you value the health of your employees.
 Employees feel valued and can work on their own vitality thanks to clear action points.
 In short, the PME is a great gift to your employees.
 We offer two differtent PME's.
-PME Vital and PME personal.
+PME Vitality and PME Personal.

 Using Lifestyle Workshops